 Some systems can have multiple dedicated graphics cards.

-These PCs have motherboards particularly designed to have multiple x16 slots capable of supporting multiple GPUs.
+These PCs have motherboards mainly designed to have multiple x16 slots capable of supporting various GPUs.

 Also Read: How to Check Which Graphics Card is Being Used?

-Where is the Dedicated Graphics Located on a Laptop?
+Where are the Dedicated Graphics Located on a Laptop?

-On a gaming laptop, the CPU and GPU chips are often covered by a cooling assembly.
-You have to dismount the entire cooling assembly in order to locate the discrete graphics card chip.
+A cooling assembly often covers a gaming laptop’s CPU and GPU chips.
+You must dismount the entire cooling body to locate the discrete graphics card chip.

 Also Read: